docker/extensions-sdk/docs/dev/api/dashboard.md

 ### Deprecated user notifications

-!!! warning "Method deprecated"

-    These methods are deprecated and will be removed in a future version.
+> These methods are deprecated and will be removed in a future version.
 Use the methods specified above.

 ```typescript
 window.ddClient.toastSuccess("message");